 About This Lesson Plan

 This lesson plan is for AH 201's break-out sessions and is designed to be co-taught with the faculty member.
 Instruction takes place in two 45-minute sessions over two weeks and is aimed at having students do speed research and create lightning presentations to share with each other at the end of Week 2.
-No homework necessary.
+In between weeks 1 and 2, students will read an article and/or book chapter they have selected.

 The goal of this session is to be very student-driven, so the instructor should lecture as little as possible and instead engage in conversation throughout the two 45-minute sessions.